Muirfield/pocketmine-plugins/ManyWorlds/README.md

 World Protect:

 * mw open [level]
-  Anything is allowed on that [level].
+  Placing/destroying blocks are allowed.
 * mw lock [level]
-  no pvp, place/destroy block is *not* allowed.
-Not even ops.
+  Place/destroy block is *not* allowed.
+Not even for ops.
 * mw protect [level]
-  no pvp, place/destroy block is allowed for players in the `auth` list.
+  Place/destroy block is allowed for players in the `auth` list.
 If the `auth` list is empty, players with `mw.world.protect.basic` permission (by default ops).
-* mw pvp [level]
-  pvp is allowed.  place/destroy block is *not* allowed.
-* mw peace [level]
-  pvp is *not* allowed.
-Place/destroy block is allowed.
-* mw unprotect [level]
-  All protections and the `auth` list are removed.
 * mw add [level] *player*
   *player* is added to the `auth` list.
 * mw rm [level] *player*
   *player* is removed from the `auth` list.

-Changing world protect modes is only allowed for users in the `auth` list or at the console.
+Also changing world protect modes is only allowed for users in the `auth` list or at the console.

+Per-world PvP:

+* mw pvp [level]
+  pvp is allowed.
+* mw nopvp [level]
+  pvp is *not* allowed.

 World Borders: